Hirwacardinalloic/MyProject/README.md

 # MyProject
 ## 📖 About the Project
-This project is about to Create Contact form on Mobile-Version
+This project is about to create Responsive Desktop version
 ## 🛠 Built With
 -HTML
 -CSS
+-Media Queries

 ## 💻 Getting Started
 To get a local copy up and running, follow these steps.